gthampak/guythampakkul/README.md

 - Genetics (Wet Lab) and Database Project, Pomona College *(Spring 2020)*
     - Title: Observing E. Coli Genetics in Relation to Biofilm Formation of Wild-Type and Mutant E. Coli Using Dictyostelium
     - Identified genes responsible for formation and characteristics of bacterial biofilms through phagocytosis of Dictyostelium.
+    - I was responsible for maintaining Dictyostelium cultures and running Dictyostelium - E. Coli cultures from start to finish.
+While this project has been ongoing for a while, collected data was somewhat scattered so I created a database with images and all relevant variables that are easily accessible by future students and/or collaborators of the research project.
+    - I ran over 200 trials over 9 weeks, and spent the rest of my time setting up the database and writing documentation for how to access it.

 - International Baccalaureate Extended Essay in Statistical Chemistry *(Fall 2017 - Fall 2018)*
     - Statistical Investigation of Deviation of Actual-Theoretical Bond Enthalpies from Average Bond Enthalpies in Organic Compounds.